 Additional Rules for the Qualifier Round

 - Each team is expected to participate in the qualifier round remotely.

-- The organisers will invite the winners to attend the second round at the CHPC conference.
+- The organisers will invite the winners to attend the final round at the CHPC National Conference.

 - Please note, teams will have to achieve a minimum in the qualifier round to be invited to the finals.

 - At the discretion of the organisers, more than one team from an institution may be invited.